Chicago citation style

 Sample bibliography entry:

-Journal articles with 4-10 authors
+Journal articles with 3 or more authors

 In the note, cite only the name of the first author followed by "et al."